The following guide covers:

 Design your accredited course with Uteach

-Accreditation process is not quick and easy.
+The accreditation process is not quick and easy.
 It takes not only creative but also administrative work.
-On top of that, you still need to take care about making your course presentable and market it to the right audience.
+On top of that, you still need to take care of making your course presentable and market it to the right audience.